Certificate in Working With Couples

 • Dealing with Affairs: Pre course work: Questionnaire 10 mins.
 Also watch video: 22 minutes.
 No other homework.

 • Fundamentals of Working with Couples: Pre course work: Fill in questionnaire 15 mins.
-No other homework.
+Watch a 20 minute video before the workshop.

 • Meeting Their Partner’s Needs: At end of day 1 watch video 60 minutes.
 At the end of day 2 fill in questionnaire 20 minutes.
 No other homework.